Homer's Adventures Through the Windshield Glass

 "Homer's Adventures Through the Windshield Glass" is the twenty-second and final episode of the thirty-fourth season of the American animated television series The Simpsons, and the 750th episode overall.
 It aired in the United States on Fox on May 21, 2023.
-The episode was directed by Bob Anderson and written by Tim Long.

 In this episode, Homer, angered after discovering Marge's secret, crashes his car into a fire hydrant and is thrown from the windshield where he reflects on how he got into this situation.
 Musician Lizzo guest starred as Goobie Woo and herself.
 Tim Robinson and Bowen Yang also guest starred.
 The episode received positive reviews.

+The episode was directed by Bob Anderson and written by Tim Long.

 As this is the 750th episode of The Simpsons, 750 characters from the series were included in the opening sequence.

 Plot

 As an angry Homer leaves the bank and texts Marge while driving, he crashes his car into a fire hydrant and is thrown from the windshield.
 Time slows down, and Maggie's elf doll, Goobie Woo, asks how Homer got there.
 He recounts that he was at the bank to open a safe deposit box for a potato chip.
 He was angered when he discovered that Marge had secretly kept a safe deposit box, which contains her late father Clancy's will, where she would receive $1,000 per month.
 Goobie Woo says that Bart and Lisa are aware of the money, which further angers Homer, who speculates that Marge uses it to indulge herself.
 Instead, Goobie Woo reveals that Marge uses the money to help Homer when he gets in trouble.
 She also shows Homer that Clancy left Marge the money because he did not trust Homer to provide for her.
 He asks why he could see Clancy, and she says it is because Homer has died.

 Homer goes to hell, where he is forced to stand in line and wait to be boiled in blood.
 While waiting, he spots Clancy, who shows him a future where Lisa brings home a terrible boyfriend, and Homer realizes it is the same way Clancy felt about him.
 The revelation allows Homer to return to Earth and survive the crash.
 The family arrives with Maggie picking up Goobie Woo as Homer is loaded into the ambulance; Marge uses some money to give him some painkillers.

 In the recording session for the episode, Lizzo is told to slap Homer.
-She refuses, so Bart slaps him as she and Lisa play music.
+She refuses and starts to play a flute/saxophone duet rendition of the show's opening theme with Lisa, while Bart slaps Homer to keep time.